Everything we do at Tyk is founded on the work of passionate individuals.

 We’re not giving away cash money.
 If you are successful, we will make a payment directly to a product or service provider that you have specified – or an alternative that we suggest – that you need for your side project to grow.

 When can I expect to hear back?

-We make decisions about our January-February application window in March, and about our October-November window in December.
+We make decisions about our February – March application window at the end of April, and about our October-November window in December.
 Whether you are successful or unsuccessful, you will be notified either way by email.
 We will provide personal feedback where possible.

 What kind of need will you fund?

 For successful applicants, we will fund products or services that contribute to the success of a side project that you can’t fund yourself.
 This might be a website, hosting, software, training, or something else.
 We will discuss plans with the winner directly and make payment directly towards a product/service.